zdai257/WALI-HRI/README.md

 ### Introduction

-This dataset aims to foster affective computing in human attention, aka engagement, tracking in industrial Human-Robot Interaction settings.
-A multimodal sensing of manifold worker attention lapses are recorded and timestamp annotated in order to endow perception-cognition-action capabilities for robotic and autonomous agents.
+This repository presents WALI-HRI dataset, with fully annotated disengagement/distraction events, collected in an industrial phone assembly scenario of human-robot collaboration.
+Multimodal sensing streams of 28 human participant's attention tracking are made publicly available.
+The aim is to endow perception and cognitive safety capabilities for intellgent robots and autonomous systems.

 For details, please read and cite our paper:

 ```
 @ARTICLE{dai_wali2023,
-  author={Dai, Zhuangzhuang and XX},
+  author={Dai, Zhuangzhuang and Park, Jinha and Akhtar, Junaid and Kaszowska,
+Aleksandra and Li, Chen},
   journal={RA-L},
   title={WALI-HRI},
   year={2023},